FFMG/myoddweb.piger/readme.md

 ### What version of Python is needed?

-None, Python **3.5** is embedded in Piger, so it does not matter if you have python or not, it will all work just fine.
+None, Python **3.7** is embedded in Piger, so it does not matter if you have python or not, it will all work just fine.

+Of course your script has to be able to run on 3.x

 ### Can I submit scripts/plugins

 **Yes!** please, we want as many scripts as possible, we will add the best ones to the setup and have a list of all the scripts, (or maybe have a separate setup with all the plugins/scripts).

 Just send us a message with your scripts.

-# Special folders

-## Root command
-All your commands are located in your rootcommand folder, (%appdata%\myoddweb\ActionMonitor\RootCommands\ by default).

-At statup all the actions/plugins are loaded.
-A file will have the command name.

-For example, the file "**google.lua**" will create a command called "**google**" and the code in "google.lua" will be executed when that action is called.

 ### How to debug